Humans benefit greatly from having brows because they protect our eyes from light and moisture and enhance our ability to express ourselves.

 However, at least we now know that one of the things that makes meerkats so adorable is their eyebrows.

-A few primates have brows that are visible, such as chimpanzees and marmosets.
+A few primates have visible brows, such as chimpanzees and marmosets.

-These primates utilize their eyebrows similarly to humans, as one might expect.
-They can display a range of emotions by raising their eyebrows, such as pride and rage.
+As one might expect, these primates utilize their eyebrows similarly to humans.
+They can raise their eyebrows to display a range of emotions, such as pride and rage.

 The eyebrows work in tandem with other facial characteristics to communicate.